Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How the rest of the world compares to the Philippines

-Many Filipinos also have an appetite for travel, with 42.82% saying they have travel plans in the coming three months.
-When asked in June, 36.35% said they were traveling in the coming three months, 37.35% when asked in May, 38.58% in April, 35.27% in March and 38.77% when the survey ran in February.
+Singaporeans also have an appetite for travel, with 42% saying they have travel plans in the coming three months.
+When asked in February, 40.1% said they were travelling in the coming three months and 31.2% when asked in November.

 % of men and women planning travel in the next three months

-As far as the sexes go, the highest percentage of men planning travel in the coming three months is in the Philippines (47.74%), with the highest percentage of women booking travel are also in the Philippines (42.94%).
+As far as the sexes go, the highest percentage of men planning travel in the coming three months is in India (49.8%), with the highest percentage of women booking travel also in India (36.3%).

 Domestic travel in the next three months

-Many Singaporeans have plans to see their homeland, with 33.63% of residents saying they plan to travel in the coming three months following the July survey, up from the 12.18% who said the same in our June survey.
-Before that 13.23% said they would be traveling domestically in the May survey, 10.11% in April, 12.34% in March and 9.57% when asked in February.
+Many Indians have plans to see their homeland, with 33.9% of residents saying they plan to travel in the coming three months following the February 2022 survey, down from the 36.2% who said the same in our February survey.

 International travel in the next three months